Thanks to decades of innovation and hard work, the Netherlands is the world’s second-largest agricultural exporter, after the U.S.

 ‘‘But how exactly are the Netherlands being innovative when it comes to farming?’’
 I hear you ask.
 Here are our three favourite examples, that also help the agriculture sector become more sustainable.

 The University of Wageningen grew their first crop of locally grown Dutch bananas using an alternative soil composite made of coco peat and rock wool.
 The process makes sure no fungus makes its way into the product through bad soil, and overall creates a more efficient and effective banana growing process.

 Naturally, with a globally increasing demand for meat comes a constant need to feed livestock.
 Dutch company Nijsen/Granico produce about 90,000 tons of animal feed a year entirely from human food waste and thus creates a far more sustainable meat production circle.

 The floating farm in Rotterdam

-Just last year we wrote about Rotterdam’s new “floating farm“.
+In 2018 we wrote about Rotterdam’s new “floating farm“.
 The entire farm will be sustainable, feeding their cows with leftovers from local restaurants, collected by electric-powered trucks from GroenCollect.
-The remaining feed will be from home-grown duckweed.

 Here are some other nice Dutch innovations to have a look at:

-Impressed with Dutch agriculture?
-Or are there still areas where you think the industry can improve?
-Let us know in the comments below.
+Are you impressed with Dutch agriculture?
+Or are there areas where the industry can improve?
+Tell us in the comments below!

-Editor’s Note: This article was originally published on February 28, 2019, and was fully updated August 2020 for your reading pleasure.
+Editor’s Note: This article was originally published on February 28, 2019, and was fully updated in July 2022 for your reading pleasure.